 What is Little League Elbow?

-Little League Elbow also called Little Leaguer’s Elbow, Little League Elbow Syndrome, and Medial Apophysitis is an overuse injury to the growth plate on the inside of the elbow.
-This injury occurs in children aged 9 – 14 who are involved in athletic activities.
-It is common in baseball pitchers, but can also occur in catchers, infielders, and outfielders.
+Little League Elbow also called Little Leaguer’s Elbow or Little League Elbow Syndrome or Medial Apophysitis.
+It is an overuse injury to the growth plate on the inside of the elbow.

 What are the Symptoms of Little League Elbow?

 - Pain in the elbow.

 - A frozen or stiff elbow.

 - Tender bumps on the inside of the elbow.

 If Little League Elbow is not treated immediately, it can cause the tendon to completely separate from the bone.
 This could cause nerve or muscle damage, which can have permanent repercussions.